 The best way is to use a simulation mode that allows you to test the AI help center bot on thousands of your past support tickets.
 This helps predict resolution rates and identify knowledge gaps before any customer interaction, building confidence in its performance.

-Yes, modern AI solutions are designed for easy integration with popular help desks like Zendesk or Intercom, often with one-click setups.
+Yes, modern AI solutions are designed for easy integration with popular help desks like Zendesk, often with one-click setups.
 The goal is to enhance your current tools rather than forcing a complete "rip and replace" of your existing workflow.